The Frederick A. DeLuca Micro-Internship Program

 Florida A&M University

-Projects are posted on the Parker Dewey platform where Connecticut and Florida students can find available opportunities and connect with projects both for this program and Micro-Internships from hundreds of other organizations nationwide.
+Projects are posted on the Parker Dewey platform where students/grads from eligible schools can find available opportunities and connect with projects both for this program and Micro-Internships from hundreds of other organizations nationwide.
 Parker Dewey supports organizations by scoping out the projects; handling all HR, payroll and other administration for the project; and the organization can hire the student for a long-term role at no cost.

 Interested in learning more or getting involved?
 Please read on.